20 – Tunnel of Love

-Three years later in 1987, Springsteen looked to extinguish the mass hysteria by releasing a laid back album of tales of heartbreak entitled Tunnel of Love.
-The album was a critical success and remains one of Springsteen’s most cherished albums by his fans.
+Three years later in 1987, Springsteen looked to extinguish the mass hysteria by releasing a laid back album of tales of heartbreak entitled Tunnel Of Love.
+The album was hailed by critics as brilliant and remains one of Springsteen’s most cherished albums by his fans.
 So in the end picking only ten songs for a Best Bruce Springsteen Songs of the 1980’s list is just downright impossible.
 So, we went with twenty which was still very difficult.

 # 20 – Tunnel of Love

 Bruce Springsteen’s Tunnel Of Love album was the most highly anticipated album of his career.
 It’s hard to believe that after the immense anticipation for the follow-up to Born to Run that Springsteen would develop an even larger following a decade later for the follow-up to Born in the U.S.A.
 But after the incredible success of the Born in the U.S.A. album, Bruce was more popular that he had ever been in his entire career.
 So the wait had begun for the new Bruce Springsteen and the E Street Band album.
 Yes, there was the five record set live album released in 1985, but Springsteen fans wanted new music.
 In 1987, Springsteen surprised everyone by releasing an album that amounted to basically a solo album that only sparingly used the members of the E Street Band.
 What is even more amazing is that fact that the E Street Band would not record another album with Bruce until 2002’s The Rising.